dhruvdhody/IETF-DeepDive/README.md

 - Ensuring all required sections are included
 - Correcting formatting and author details

-## Group B: **Prepare Slides for the Working Group (WG) meeting**
+## Group B: **Review and Fix Slides for the IETF meeting**

-* Participants will review and fix a slide deck for a WG meeting based on an assigned draft.
+* Participants will review and fix a slide deck for the IETF meeting based on an assigned draft.
-* Discuss the issues with the provided slide deck and discuss how to present proposals and engage effectively in the WG meeting.
+* Discuss the issues with the provided slide deck and strategise how to present the draft best.
 * Deliverable: A summary of key issues and a better structured slide deck for the WG meeting which will be presented by the group leader.
 * Mentor: TBD